Azure-Samples/cdm-azure-data-services-integration/Tutorial/CDM-Azure-Data-Services-Integration-Tutorial.md

 ### 3.5	Create the Wide World Importers database
 The tutorial uses data from the Wide World Importers sample database.
 You extract sales data from this database using a Power BI dataflow later in the tutorial.
-1.	**Upload the Wide World Importers - Standard bacpac file**

-    Using Azure Storage Explorer or the Azure portal, upload the **WideWorldImporters-Standard.bacpac** file (as BlockBlob if prompted) to the standard Blob storage container created earlier.
-The bacpac file is in the …/AzureSqlDatabase/ folder in the downloaded repo.

-2.	**Create a logical server**
+1.	**Create a logical server**

-    To create a database from a bacpac file, you must first create the logical SQL server that will hold the database.
+    Create a logical SQL server for the database.
 Later you also create a SQL Data Warehouse on this server.
-It is recommended you create a new server for the tutorial.

     a.
 To create an Azure SQL Database server (without a database) using the Azure portal, navigate to a [blank SQL server (logical server)](https://portal.azure.com/#create/Microsoft.SQLServer) form

     b.
-Create a server in the same resource group and location as the storage accounts created earlier.
+Create the server in the same resource group and location as the storage accounts created earlier.

+2.	**Upload the Wide World Importers - Standard bacpac file**

+    Using Azure Storage Explorer or the Azure portal, upload the **WideWorldImporters-Standard.bacpac** file (as BlockBlob if prompted) to the standard Blob storage container created earlier.
+The bacpac file is in the …/AzureSqlDatabase/ folder in the repo.

 3.	**Create the database by importing the bacpac file**

-    Got to the server page in the Azure portal,

-    a.
-Click on **Import database**

-    b.
-Click on **Storage** and navigate to the **WideWorldImporters-Standard.bacpac** file

-    c.
-Change the **Pricing Tier** to **50 DTUs** using the DTUs slider to reduce import time.

-    d.
-Enter your server admin password and click **OK**.

-    > NOTE: When you import a bacpac, a job is submitted to an import service queue.
-The job may not run immediately, especially if it is submitted at a busy time.
-This step can take several minutes.
+    On the server page in the portal, import the bacpac file to create the database.
+Set the database pricing tier to 200 DTUs or higher to speed up the import.
+Scale the database down after the import completes to reduce costs.
+See [SQL Database Import](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-import).

 4.	**Create a firewall rule on the server**

-    To access a SQL Database from outside Azure, for example, from SSMS or Power BI desktop, add a firewall rule to the server to grant access to your client IP address or to a range of IPs.
+    To access the SQL Database from outside Azure, for example, from SSMS or Power BI desktop, add a firewall rule to the server to grant access to your client IP address or to a range of IPs.

     a.
 On the server page in the Azure portal, use **Firewalls and Virtual Networks**